hashicorp/terraform-provider-azurerm/website/docs/d/backup_policy_vm.markdown

 The following arguments are supported:

-* `name` - Specifies the name of the Recovery Services VM Protection Policy.
+* `name` - Specifies the name of the VM Backup Policy.

 * `recovery_vault_name` - Specifies the name of the Recovery Services Vault.

-* `resource_group_name` - The name of the resource group in which the Recovery Services VM Protection Policy resides.
+* `resource_group_name` - The name of the resource group in which the VM Backup Policy resides.

 ## Attributes Reference